-Michael MoranMichael Moran is a Principal for Global Risk Analysis at Control Risks, and is based in the New York office.
+Michael MoranMichael Moran is the Founder and CEO of Tranformative.io.
 A foreign policy analyst, author and geo-strategist for investment banks and other institutions, he concentrates on macro risk and US energy, foreign policy and global economic matters.
 Before joining Control Risks, Michael served as head of thought leadership at the investment bank Renaissance Capital.
 He previously served as chief geo-strategist for Roubini Global Economics and helped launch the company’s product offering and digital strategy.
 Michael also spent four years at the Council on Foreign Relations, where he launched CFR’s Crisis Guides series, which garnered three Emmy awards and numerous other honours.
 He was also a senior correspondent, analyst, and editor for MSNBC.com, the BBC World Service, and Radio Free Europe/Radio Liberty, respectively.

 Tom ParkerTom Parker is currently the team leader of a European Union project to improve cooperation within the Iraqi intelligence community in the fight against ISIS.
 He was formerly a Counter-Terrorism Strategist at the United Nations Counter-Terrorism Center (UNCCT) focused on Central and Southern Africa, and was one of the principal authors of the UN’s Preventing Violent Extremism Plan of Action.
 Tom has previously served as the Policy Director for Terrorism, Counterterrorism and Human Rights for Amnesty International USA, as Head of the Coalition Provisional Authority’s Crimes against Humanity Investigation Unit, as a war crimes investigator with the United Nations International Criminal Tribunal for the former Yugoslavia (ICTY), and as an Intelligence Officer in the British Security Service (MI5).
 Tom has taught undergraduate and postgraduate courses on international terrorism in Yale University’s Residential College Seminar Program, Bard College’s Globalization and International Affairs Program, and the National Defense University at Fort Bragg.